zachblume/autospec/README.md

 ### Open source end-to-end (e2e) test generation for web apps

-Traditional software testing relies on specifying behavior in code to catch regressions.
-However, real users interact with applications based on intuition and domain knowledge, not formal specs.
+autospec is an end-to-end test/QA agent, using vision and text language models to explore and generate commonsense test specifications for web applications.

-autospec leverages vision and text language models to explore and generate commonsense test specifications for web applications.
-It aims to mimic user-like judgement on the entire UI output after each interaction to decide whether to raise an error about how an application behaves.
+It aims to mimic user-like judgement on the entire UI output after each interaction to decide whether to raise an error about how an application behaves, instead of catching regressions against rigidly defined previous behavior.

 -   This approach allows autospec to test new features immediately after implementation, not just check for regressions.